Dansby Swanson Player Props: Cubs vs. Guardians

 Dansby Swanson At The Plate

-- Swanson leads Chicago in total hits (80) this season while batting .264 with 25 extra-base hits.
+- Swanson leads Chicago with 80 hits, batting .261 this season with 25 extra-base hits.

-- Among the qualified hitters in MLB play, he ranks 64th in batting average, 36th in on-base percentage, and 91st in slugging.
+- Among qualifying hitters in MLB action, his batting average ranks 71st, his on-base percentage ranks 44th, and he is 100th in the league in slugging.

-- He has hit a long ball in 11.5% of his games this season, and 2.6% of his trips to the plate.
+- He has homered in 11.4% of his games this year, and 2.6% of his trips to the dish.

-- Swanson has an RBI in 25 of 78 games this year, with multiple RBI in nine of them.
-He has also driven in three or more of his team's runs in one contest.
+- In 31.6% of his games this year, Swanson has driven in at least one run.
+In nine of those games (11.4%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

-- In 29 of 78 games this year, he has scored, and eight of those games included multiple runs.
+- He has scored in 29 games this year, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.